The Complete Guide To Bantam Chicken Breeds: Is a Bantam Chicken Right for You?

 You can expect a Barbu d’Uccle to lay two fairly small creamy-white-shelled eggs per week.

 There are seven recognized varieties by the American Poultry Association, including the Mille Fleur, Porcelain, and Golden Neck.
 Apart from the Barbu d’Anvers and Barbu d’Uccle, the British Poultry Association also recognizes the Barbu d’Everberg, Barbu de Grubbe, and Barbu de Watermael.

 The Sebright chickens are the most outstanding example of developed bantam breeds, resulting from agriculturist Sir John Sebright’s series of attempts to create a small chicken whose plumage would resemble that of the laced Polish (7).

 These ornamental birds are one of the very few that show the same fancy feathering patterns in both females and males.

 Sebright chickens are confident and active yet tame in personality.

 Like the Rosecomb, these birds are difficult to breed due to poor hatchability and bantam chicks’ fragility.
 The fact that Sebright bantam roosters tend to breed in warm weather only and hens rarely go broody are additional obstacles faced by breeders.

 This bantam benefits from cold to warm weather and is capable of tolerating confinement.
 You can expect hens to lay around one small, white- or tinted-shelled egg per week.

 There are currently two recognized varieties by the American Poultry Association, namely the Golden and Silver bantams.

 Bantam eggs will normally be smaller than standard-sized fowl eggs.
 In fact, bantam eggs will even vary in size within the different breeds.

 A Serama’s egg, for instance, will seem tiny in comparison to that of a Booted or a Brahma bantam egg.
 It is only natural that the smaller the bird, the smaller the egg, and vice versa.

 Generally speaking, a bantam egg weighs between 1 and 1 ¼ ounces, whereas a large fowl egg weighs about 2 ounces (8).

 Another noticeable characteristic is that the yolk-to-white ratio is higher in bantam eggs than regular ones.

 As with eggshell color, the egg-laying capabilities will also vary from breed to breed.

-Buy A Bantam?
-Bantam Pullets For Sale And Adult Bantam Chickens For Sale
+Where to Buy A Bantam Chicken: Bantam Pullets vs Adult Bantam Chickens For Sale